Vaikuntha Gadyam

-Vaikuntha Gadyam (वैकुंठगद्यम्) is a Sanskrit prayer written by the Hindu philosopher Ramanuja towards the end of the 11th century.
+The Vaikuntha Gadyam (वैकुंठगद्यम्) is a Sanskrit prayer written by the Hindu philosopher Ramanuja towards the end of the 11th century.
 It is one of the first bhakti prayers in the Sri Vaishnava school of thought and is the basis for many prayers of this style.
 It is recited in the 108 Divya Desam temples, including Srirangam.

-Context
+Legend

-Ramanuja and his disciples visited the Ranganatha temple in Srirangam on Panguni Uttiram, a day in spring of the Tamil calendar month of Panguni (in spring) on the day of the ascension of the star called Uttiram.
-In Tamil mythology, Uttiram was in ascent when the goddess of the temple, Sri Ranganayaki Tayar, Lakshmi, was born.
-Ramanuja was inspired by the festivities of the day and composed Sriranga Gadyam and Sharanagati Gadyam.
+According to Sri Vaishnava tradition, Ramanuja and his disciples visited the Ranganatha temple in Srirangam on Panguni Uttiram, a day in spring of the Tamil calendar month of Panguni (phalguna) on the day of the ascension of the star called Uttiram.
+According to tradition, Uttiram was in ascent when the goddess of the temple, Ranganayaki, a form of Lakshmi, was born.
+Ramanuja was inspired by the festivities of the day and composed the Sriranga Gadyam and the Sharanagati Gadyam.
 According to tradition, the deity Ranganatha is regarded to have been moved by these compositions, and gave Ramanuja a vision of his abode, Vaikuntha.
 This inspired Ramanuja to compose the Vaikuntha Gadyam.